sillelien/dkr/README.md

 sudo curl -L https://raw.githubusercontent.com/sillelien/dkr/dev/dkr > /usr/local/bin/_dkr && sudo chmod 755 /usr/local/bin/_dkr
 ```

-Then use the _dkr command instead of dkr for testing.
+Then use the _dkr command instead of dkr for testing, you can also use `_dkr update` safely as it will only update the dev version.